datacarpentry/spreadsheet-ecology-lesson/_episodes/03-dates-as-data.md

 >
 > - In the `dates` tab of your Excel file you have the data from 2014 plot 3.
 > There's a `Date collected` column.
-> - Let’s extract month and year from the dates to new columns.
+> - Let’s extract month, day and year from the dates to new columns.
 For this we
 > can use the built in Excel functions
 >
 > =MONTH(A3)